1smallhoneycrisp applepeeled, cored, diced (or half of one large apple)

 Instructions

-Preheat oven to 400 degrees F. Slice squashes in half lengthwise and scoop out the seeds.
-Rub the flesh with olive oil and place squash halves cut side down on a baking sheet.
+Preheat oven to 400 degrees F. Slice 2 acorn squashes in half lengthwise and scoop out the seeds.
+Rub the flesh with 1 tablespoon olive oil and place squash halves cut side down on a baking sheet.
 Bake in preheated oven until slightly tender, about 30 minutes.

-Meanwhile, in a large skillet, brown ground pork with sage.
+Meanwhile, in a large skillet, brown 1 pound ground pork with 3 large sage leaves.

-Pulse carrots, celery, onion, and garlic in food processor until you have an even dice (or you can do this by hand).
+Pulse 2 medium carrots, 2 medium celery stalks, 1 small yellow onion, and 1 large clove garlic in food processor until you have an even dice (or you can do this by hand).
 I prefer my veggies to be as small as the rice, so I just use the food processor.
 Add to the pork while its cooking.
 Stir to combine and continue cooking until the vegetables are tender and the pork is brown and crumbly.

-Add white wine to hot pan and scrape the bottom to deglaze.
+Add 1/2 cup white wine to hot pan and scrape the bottom to deglaze.
 Allow to cook for 1-2 minutes until wine reduces.
 Remove from heat.

-Stir in wild rice, kale, apple, and salt.
+Stir in 1 1/2 cups cooked wild rice, 1 bunch kale, 1 small honeycrisp apple, and 1 teaspoon kosher salt.
 Taste mixture and add more salt as desired.
 Don't worry - the kale is a bit overpowering raw but once cooked it blends in perfectly.

 Divide the mixture into 4 equal portions and mound into acorn squash cavities.
 Use hands or back of large spoon to make a compact mound.